 a neat primer on using your computer for making great works of art):

 Click here to check out Photoshop LE beginner lessons.

-Click on this next link to see some great Photoshop-generated exaggerations (like you see on late night with Conan O'Brien).These computer manipulated photograph caricatures were compiled during an onlinecontest.
-Some of these are just plain great!
-Check 'em out.
-(Make sure you click on the"Photoshopping: Celebrity Caricatures" link when you get to thefollowing page):
+Click on this next link to see some great Photoshop-generated exaggerations (like you see on late night with Conan O'Brien).

 Click here for a giant page of Photoshop-altered face exaggerations.

 Want to sell your photo distortions?
 Here's a primer on legal issues

 And just FYI, if you try to sell your pictures - and they're not your own - or